marekzajac97/bf2-blender/README.md

 ## Limitations:
 - Exporting skinned parts (e.g. tank tracks) for BundledMesh not yet supported
 - Exporting animated UVs for BundledMesh not yet supported
-- collisionMesh exports to a slightly older file version (9) than 3DsMax exporter (10), which will make BF2 regenerate some missing data on load time, not a big deal.
+- collision mesh exports to a slightly older file version (9) than 3DsMax exporter (10), which will make BF2 regenerate some missing data on load time, not a big deal.
+- Generating `.samples` for static meshes is not yet supported, use [bfmeshview](http://www.bytehazard.com/bfstuff/bfmeshview/)!

 ## Installation
 - Head over to [Releases](https://github.com/marekzajac97/bf2-blender/releases/) for download